datnguye/dbterd/docs/nav/guide/cli-references.md

 ### dbterd run --dbt --dbt-auto-artifact

-Flag to indicate force running `dbt docs generate` to the targetted project in order to produce the dbt artifact files.
+Flag to indicate force running `dbt docs generate` to the targeted project in order to produce the dbt artifact files.

 This option have to be enabled together with `--dbt` option, and will override the value of `--artifacts-dir` to be using the `/target` dir of the value of `--dbt-project-dir`.